 - What is the most important information I should know about mupirocin nasal (Bactroban Nasal)?

-- What should I discuss with my health care provider before taking mupirocin nasal (Bactroban Nasal)?
+- What should I discuss with my health care provider before using mupirocin nasal (Bactroban Nasal)?

-- How should I take mupirocin nasal (Bactroban Nasal)?
+- How should I use mupirocin nasal (Bactroban Nasal)?